Changes in FMS 17 Admin Console and How We’re Adapting

 Continue reading “FileMaker Log Files: Episode VII – PSoS Awakens”

 Various times I’ve needed to do some quick summaries of how a given server and its databases were being used.
 When using Mac OS X, I may use shell commands to get a quick summary of what’s happening on a particular server.

 I hope that since our previous blog post you have been exploring the possibilities created by FileMaker’s Perform Script on Server (PSoS).
 This article is a continuation of the PSoS discussion and includes more cool things you can do with it, specifically running database imports on FileMaker Server.

 Continue reading “What Are Your Imports Waiting For?
-FileMaker Perform Script on Server – Part II”
+FileMaker Perform Script on Server – Episode II”